Stroke & Vascular Disorders

 • A subset of cerebral amyloid angiopathy presents with subacute mental status changes, headache, seizures, and amyloid-related vascular inflammation, related in at least some instances to anti-amyloid autoantibodies in the cerebrospinal fluid and often improving with immunosuppressive treatment. |

 Cerebral amyloid angiopathy has been recognized since the early part of the 20th century.
-In the German literature in 1907 and 1909, Fischer and Oppenheim described cases that, in retrospect, probably were cerebral amyloid angiopathy (61).
+In the German literature in 1907 and 1909, Fischer and Oppenheim described cases that, in retrospect, probably were cerebral amyloid angiopathy (64).
 Early labels for this clinicopathologic condition included “drusige Entartung der Artien und Kapillaren” and “amyloidose cerebrale et meningee.”
 In 1927, Divry described amyloid in vessel walls and neuritic plaques, based on birefringence when viewed under polarized light with Congo red staining, leading to the term “congophilic angiopathy.”
 In 1952, Morel and Wildi coined the term “dyshoric angiopathy” to describe vascular amyloid that invades the surrounding parenchyma.
-In 1935, the occurrence of a familial form of cerebral amyloid angiopathy in Iceland was described by Arnason and later labeled “hereditary cerebral hemorrhage with amyloid—Icelandic type” (05).
+In 1935, the occurrence of a familial form of cerebral amyloid angiopathy in Iceland was described by Arnason and later labeled “hereditary cerebral hemorrhage with amyloid—Icelandic type” (04).
 A second familial form was recognized in the Netherlands in 1964 by Luyendijk and later labeled “hereditary cerebral hemorrhage with amyloid—Dutch type.”
-Although an association of cerebral amyloid angiopathy with Alzheimer disease was recognized in the 1940s, it was not until the 1970s that Jellinger and others realized that cerebral amyloid angiopathy is an integral part of Alzheimer disease (88).
+Although an association of cerebral amyloid angiopathy with Alzheimer disease was recognized in the 1940s, it was not until the 1970s that Jellinger and others realized that cerebral amyloid angiopathy is an integral part of Alzheimer disease (95).
 Also in the 1970s, several groups suggested a relation between cerebral amyloid angiopathy and nontraumatic intracerebral hemorrhage.
-Perhaps the most pivotal event in the history of cerebral amyloid occurred in 1984 when Glenner and Wong isolated and partially sequenced the amyloid protein found in meningeal arteries of brains of patients with Alzheimer disease and Down syndrome (64).
-In 1987, Pardridge and colleagues isolated and partially sequenced the same amyloid peptide from intraparenchymal arterioles in patients with Alzheimer disease (127).
+Perhaps the most pivotal event in the history of cerebral amyloid occurred in 1984 when Glenner and Wong isolated and partially sequenced the amyloid protein found in meningeal arteries of brains of patients with Alzheimer disease and Down syndrome (67).
+In 1987, Pardridge and colleagues isolated and partially sequenced the same amyloid peptide from intraparenchymal arterioles in patients with Alzheimer disease (143).
 Currently, more than 10 central nervous system diseases have been associated with various forms of cerebral amyloid angiopathy.
 Over the last decades, interest in cerebral amyloid angiopathy has escalated, spurred by the development of molecular biological techniques and neuroimaging methods to dissect the cerebral amyloidoses, including cerebral amyloid angiopathy–related hemorrhage and Alzheimer disease.

 • Cerebral amyloid angiopathy is a common neuropathology in the aging brain that is most often recognized in clinical practice as the cause of multiple, strictly lobar intracerebral hemorrhages, microbleeds, or superficial sulcal and meningeal bleeding. | |

-• Patients with cerebral amyloid angiopathy can present with stroke or stroke-like symptoms (symptomatic intracerebral hemorrhage or transient focal neurologic deficits or “amyloid spells”) or cognitive impairment or dementia. | |
+• Patients with cerebral amyloid angiopathy can present with stroke or stroke-like symptoms (symptomatic intracerebral hemorrhage or transient focal neurologic episodes (TFNEs), previously referred to as “amyloid spells”), or cognitive impairment or dementia. | |

 • Cerebral amyloid angiopathy-related microbleeds and superficial sulcal and meningeal bleeding are sensitively detected by T2*-weighted gradient-echo or susceptibility-weighted imaging MRI techniques. |

-It is important to distinguish the following disorders related to deposition of amyloid in the central nervous system from the systemic amyloidoses in which amyloid is deposited in the peripheral nervous system and other organs.
+It is important to distinguish the following disorders related to deposition of amyloid beta in the central nervous system from the systemic amyloidoses in which amyloid is deposited in the peripheral nervous system and other organs.
 Although the familial oculoleptomeningeal amyloidoses can affect sites both in and outside the central nervous system, brain and vascular involvement are typically not prominent features of these disorders.

 Spontaneous intracerebral hemorrhage.
 Cerebral amyloid angiopathy most commonly appears in a sporadic form associated with aging.
 A classic vascular presentation of sporadic cerebral amyloid angiopathy is lobar hemorrhage, often recurrent or multifocal, in an elderly individual.